phantasm66/mtarep/README.md

 Configuration
 -------------
-Mtarep comes with example configuration files for Rackup (config.ru), Thin (thin.yml) and Mtarep (mtarep.yml) itself.
-Please adjust each config file according to your environment and remove the '.example' appendage.
+Mtarep comes with example configuration files for rackup (config.ru), thin (thin.yml) and mtarep itself (mtarep.yml).
+Please copy the example configs without the '.example' appendage and adjust each config according to your environment.

-Individual mtarep.yml configuration settings:
+The individual mtarep.yml configuration file settings are as follows:

 ***error_log:***